I’m a senior product designer and product manager at Webra International, LLC, a small company with big brains in Budapest, Hungary.

 2010 · Webra International uses a home-grown issue management system that also acts as a helpdesk interface to our clients.
 I designed its user interface and contributed to its functional specification.

 2007–2013 · Since its launch in 2004 Kultura.hu – along with its English language sister site Culture.hu – has been one of the most prominent cultural news portals in Hungary.
 Maintained by the Ministry of Education and Culture, it aimed to aggregate news stories, interviews and opinion pieces in visual arts, music, theater, dance and literature.
-In 2008 I designed a new visual identity for the portal, created its HTML templates, and in its CSS wrote my first @media rule for the iPhone – about 1.5 years before the term „responsive web design” was coined.
+In 2008 I designed a new visual identity for the portal, created its HTML templates, and in its CSS wrote my first @media rule for the iPhone – about 1.5 years before the term „responsive web design” was even coined.
 My design lasted until 2013.

 My role: design, sitebuild, WAI-WCAG accessibility checks and a high-contrast alternate style sheet for vision-impaired visitors, Webra CMS administration and development, continuous technical support and primary contact to the editor-in-chief and managing director.